mileserickson/rfc1918-minefield/README.md

 ### Caveat

 Sometimes, users and administrators need to connect from one private network to another using a [VPN](https://en.wikipedia.org/wiki/Virtual_private_network).
-This becomes impossible if the two private networks have identical or overlapping subnets.
+This becomes challenging if the two private networks use identical or overlapping subnets.

 ## The Mines: Ranges to Avoid